 An important advantage of networking is that it is interactive and provides opportunity not just to find new evidence but also to discuss its relevance and application with peers and experts.

-Below are examples of each way of keeping up to date but you should try to find a variety of ways from each category.
+Below are examples of ways of keeping up to date, it is good to use a variety of ways.

 Find out more on how to set up alerts.